auth0-samples/auth0-idin-connector/README.md

 ### Redis

 The iDIN Connector uses Redis to store session state between requests in an authentication flow.
-In your Azure account you will want to create a new Redis cache resource.
+If you are deploying this service to Azure, you can easily create a new Redis cache resource.
 For the purposes of this sample, setting up a free [Azure Redis Cache by Microsoft](https://azure.microsoft.com/en-us/services/cache/) instance will suffice.
+If you deploying the iDIN Connector service on your own infrastructure (as described in the [Your Infrastructure](#your-infrastructure) section), then you will need to stand up your own Redis server as well.

+### The Service

+You can deploy the iDIN Connector service anywhere that can host an ASP.NET web application.
+We describe two options for this below:

-### Azure
+#### Azure

 You can deploy an instance of the iDIN Connector service itself to your own Azure account by clicking this button: